tagion/tagion/docs/docs/tools/dartutil.md

              --dry Dry-run this will not save the wallet -I    --initialize Create a dart file
 -o    --outputfile Sets the output file name
--r          --read Excutes a DART read sequency
+-r          --read Executes a DART read sequency
              --rim Performs DART rim read
--m        --modify Excutes a DART modify sequency
+-m        --modify Executes a DART modify sequency
-             --rpc Excutes a HiPRC on the DART
-           --strip Strips the dart-recoder dumps archives -f         --force Force erase and create journal and destination DART --print prints all the archives with in the given angle
+             --rpc Executes a HiPRC on the DART --strip Strips the dart-recoder dumps archives -f         --force Force erase and create journal and destination DART --print prints all the archives with in the given angle